-With climate change, the long and short rainy seasons over Tanzania and Kenya are no longer as regular or predictable as they once were.
-The rains can be ‘late’ or ‘early’, which will throw the whole wildebeest calendar out of synch.
+With climate change, the long and short rainy seasons in Tanzania and Kenya are no longer as regular or predictable as they once were.
+The rains can be late or early, which will throw the whole wildebeest calendar out of synch.
 This is, once again, why it’s important to plan for as much time on safari as possible.
 You cannot fly in for two nights, see a river crossing and fly out again – nature simply doesn’t work that way!

-It is calving season - prepare yourself for lots of wobbly babies... and lots of heartbreak as predators swoop in.
-If you want productive big-cat action, the Southern Serengeti supplies it with lions, brown hyenas, leopards and even wild dogs taking advantage of vulnerable calves.
+It is calving season until about March – prepare yourself for lots of wobbly babies... and lots of heartbreak as predators swoop in.
+If you want productive predator action, the Southern Serengeti supplies it with lions, brown hyenas, leopards and even wild dogs taking advantage of vulnerable calves.

-FEBRUARY: The good grazing of the Southern Serengeti, Ndutu and Ngorongoro Conservation Areas means the herds remain in the far south.
-The rut is generally in full swing with males jousting for the right to mate with receptive females.
+The good grazing of the Southern Serengeti, Ndutu and Ngorongoro Conservation Areas means the herds remain in the far south.
+The action-packed rut is generally in full swing, with males jousting for the right to mate with receptive females.